In this Guide

-It looks fantastic.
-This is one of our personal favorites.
+It looks fantastic!
+This is truly one of our personal favorites.
 We love how the gentle curves mimic natural features, especially plants.
 The high arc design gives you more clearance in the sink for hand washing and brushing your teeth.
-It’s also easier to wash face and hair with this one.
+It’s also easier to wash face and hair with this one!

 It’s designed to work with custom countertops.
 The single hole design helps create a seamless transition between the furniture and the fittings.
 Like the Delta, this one can be modified to work with a 3-hole setup.
 You could also add on a coordination height extension, for raised bowl sinks.